lingualdev/lingualdev.github.io/content/blog/i18n-checklist-part-1.md

 No matter what strategy we use, we should keep the varying string length in mind when designing the user interface.
 Taking this approach prevents strings from suddenly overlapping each other and other issues that can make your app feel broken, we want to avoid that.

 {{< tip >}}
-Keep in mind that strings can vary in length.
-Depending on the locale when designing the user interface!
+Keep in mind that strings can vary in length, depending on the locale, when designing the user interface!
 {{< /tip >}}

 ## Pluralization